thomasloven/lovelace-card-modder/README.md

 card-modder can be used to apply CSS styling to any lovelace card.

+Styles are automatically applied recursively to all cards within stacks.

 Any CSS style can be used, and will be applied to the base element of the card (`<ha-card>`).
 Most cards use css variables for styling, and to find out which ones, I recommend either the official ["partial list of variables